fourstix/-Elfos-TMS9X18-Library/README.md

 TMS9X18 Video Library API
 -------------------------
 These API functions support Graphics II Mode for images and Text Mode for character output.
+They use R7 and R8 as scratch registers, and some use R9 as well.

 **vdp_g2  -- Graphics II Mode API for the TMS9X18 Video Library**
 <table>